VortexxS2/tokungaku/README.md

 The exported MIDI contains all musical data but no actual audio samples, allowing you to use your DAW's professional sound libraries for the final production.

+## Image Size Recommendations

+For best performance, use images smaller than 10MB.
+Larger images may cause performance issues on some devices.
+The application will warn you if you attempt to upload an exceptionally large image.

 ## Limitations

-- Audio playback uses Web Audio API and may vary slightly between browsers.
+- Audio playback uses Web Audio API and may vary slightly between browsers
-- For best experience, use a desktop browser with a physical keyboard.
+- For best experience, use a desktop browser with a physical keyboard
+- Image rotation may affect performance on very large images